Skip to main content

 You may have recently started seeing really nice article URL preview cards on Bluesky with their logo, your own accent color and a neat CTA button to View or Subscribe.
 If you want that too for your articles on your own domain: this guide is for you!

-Bluesky v1.122 now renders Standard.site publications as rich link cards: title, reading time, author, site name, theme colours, and an action button that takes the reader straight into the publication.
+Bluesky v1.122 now renders Standard.site publications as rich link cards: title, reading time, author, site name, theme colours, and an action button.
+The card title links to the exact post you shared; the action button (Subscribe / View publication) goes to the publication’s home, not that specific post.
 In the same week, WordPress shipped its ATmosphere 1.0.0 plugin, so a chunk of the open web can now publish as Standard.site too.

 Let’s get you set up!